Understanding a Data Store¶

 - Choose a Database Type.

-- Check the Skip validation box if you don’t want QDS to validate the connection immediately.
+Check the Skip validation check box if you do not want QDS to validate the connection immediately.

-For Azure, select Use Bastion Node if the data store to be created will be in a VNet, and provide the following additional information:
+Check the Use Bastion Node check box if the data store to be created will be in a VNet, and provide the following additional information:

 - The Bastion node’s IP address.